scopelan/cybersource-android-sdk-1/README.md

                                           .build();
 ```

-2. To make the API call, you can create a transaction object as follows:
+2. To make the API call, create a transaction object:

 ```java
 SDKTransactionObject